-As lead-acid batteries age, positive plate growth occurs which causes the positive terminal post to move upward.
-If the terminal post is affixed to the battery cell cover, this growth will push the cover upward.
-This can eventually ruin the battery if it cracks the cover or breaks the seal.
+As lead-acid batteries age, positive plate growth occurs which will cause the positive terminal post to move upward.
+As a result, this can distort the top of the battery case and cause it to bulge upward.
+This can ruin the battery if it cracks the cover or breaks the seal.

-To prevent this from occurring and to ensure a longer battery life, some battery manufacturers will install a floating bushing instead of welding the terminal post to the battery cover.
-The floating bushing prevents the positive plate growth from damaging the battery cover by floating upward along with the terminal post.
+To prevent this, some companies install a floating bushing instead of attaching the terminal post to the cover.
+The floating bushing prevents the plate growth from warping the top of the battery by floating upward along with the lead post.

-The bushing can be compared to a piston that is free to move up or down in a cylinder bore.
+This bushing may be compared to a piston that freely moves up and down in a cylinder bore.
 Just like piston rings that seal against the cylinder wall, the rubber o-rings on the bushing maintain the seal against the battery cover when positive plate growth occurs.